PaulDJoachim/semantic-mapper/README.md

 ## Limitations and TODOs

 - Only tested on GPT-2 models, which aren't really intelligent enough to function as an actual proof of concept. (larger models will need better memory management)
 - Clustering parameters need tuning for different domains.
-Dynamic adjustments to sample size based on mean embedding vector distance would probably be a good idea
 - Currently no quantitative metrics for "semantic divergence"
 - Visualization is bare-bones and could use more features/polish
 - Data output is sparse at the moment.
 Could use JSON reports with more comprehensive stats.